We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 Drawing with watercolors and pencils

-Applicative and plasticine elements can also be successfully included in the composition.
-For example, multi-colored prints applied to a blue background easily turn into jellyfish.
-The image will only need to be supplemented with eyes and fancy algae.
-The composition can be made more original by gluing voluminous eyes, and algae can also be made embossed with the help of applicative elements (rings of dry breakfast).
+Also, applicative and plasticine elements can be successfully included in the composition.
+For example, multi-colored prints applied to a blue background can easily turn into jellyfish.
+The image will only need to be completed with eyes and fancy algae.
+The composition can be made more original by gluing voluminous eyes, and the seaweed can also be made embossed using applicative elements (breakfast cereal rings).

-Drawing with appliqué elements
+Drawing with applique elements

-Combination of drawing and application
+Combination of drawing and appliqué

-Plasticine elements are organically included in the watercolor drawing.
+Plasticine elements are organically included in the watercolor drawing

 Note that children draw with both their right and left hands (for example, a butterfly can only be depicted with prints of two palms at once).

-When supplementing the main image with details, finger drawing is often used in the younger group (for example, in this way you can mark the eye of a fish or pebbles next to it on the seabed).
-At an older age, cotton swabs can be offered for such purposes.
-In addition, "palm" painting can be combined with a print.
+When supplementing the main image with details, the younger group often uses finger painting(for example, in this way you can mark the eye of a fish or the pebbles next to it on the seabed).
+At an older age, for similar purposes, you can offer cotton buds.
+In addition, “palm” painting can be combined with a print.

-Note that the choice of color, along with well-drawn details, is of key importance when drawing with palms.
+Note that the choice of color along with well-drawn details is of key importance when drawing with palms.
 Let's give some examples.
-The imprint of a red-yellow hand can easily turn into a fire, you just need to supplement the image with two stripes of brown (using wide strokes with the entire bristle of the brush).
+A red-yellow handprint can easily turn into a fire, you just need to add two stripes to the image Brown(using broad strokes with the entire bristle of the brush).

 Watercolor drawing